 Rennes SB achieved a Gender Equality Index score of 91/100 points throughout the year in 2021.

-Rennes School of Business complies with regulations and reimburses 50% of the STAR travel card (metro and bus) for its employees.
+Rennes School of Business complies with regulations and reimburses its employees for 50% of their STAR travel card (metro and bus).

 News & events